vmware-tanzu/tanzu-dev-portal/content/outcomes/application-development-rhythm/foundations.md

 -   Modern application development.
 -   The types of building blocks that comprise modern application development.
--   Tradeoffs, Costs and Technical Debt
+-   Trade offs, Costs and Technical Debt